 Kentucky is actively implementing its EV Plan.
 The plan’s vision is a reliable, accessible, convenient, and affordable EV charging network that supports transportation choices, energy diversification, economic development and environmental sustainability for all Kentuckians.
-This includes ongoing outreach to industry and agency partners.
-A third Request for Proposals (RFP) was issued in September 2024 and proposals were due in October 2024.

 As more Americans and Kentuckians are interested in purchasing EVs, having a reliable network in place to support long-distance travel is key to giving drivers the confidence to roam.